 - Information about the school the description of the school should be full and accurate and reflect the views of the governing board, to encourage applications from suitable candidates.
 It will also help applicants to consider whether they would like to work at the school.
-It may also be useful to provide the School Prospectus and information about the catchment area. - ➤ The job description (Appendix A) and person specification (Appendix B) - The appropriate application form and guidance notes for completing the form (Appendix C) if these do not already form part of the application form - Information about the main conditions of service applicable to the post including hours of work, salary (including TLR if appropriate) clarification regarding term time only/full year appointments and the salary consequences of this, whether the post is temporary and if so, the reason for this and the proposed end date - The School's Equal Opportunities Policy - A reference to the School's Child Protection Policy.
+It may also be useful to provide the School Prospectus and information about the catchment area. - The job description (Appendix A) and person specification (Appendix B) - The appropriate application form and guidance notes for completing the form (Appendix C) if these do not already form part of the application form - Information about the main conditions of service applicable to the post including hours of work, salary (including TLR if appropriate) clarification regarding term time only/full year appointments and the salary consequences of this, whether thepost is temporary and if so, the reason for this and the proposed end date - ➤ The School's Equal Opportunities Policy - A reference to the School's Child Protection Policy.
 The pack should also advise that the post is exempt from the provisions of the Rehabilitation of Offenders Act 1974, and that any offer of employment will be subject to satisfactory references and DBS check.
-An advisory note in relation to the Rehabilitation of Offenders Act 1974 is available (Appendix D) - ➤ Information pertaining to the requirements of the Asylum, Immigration and Nationality Act 2006 (Appendix E) - For more senior posts, schools may wish to include information on the staffing and management structures of the school
+An advisory note in relation to the Rehabilitation of Offenders Act 1974 is available (Appendix D) - Somewhere within the recruitment materials schools should inform candidates that they will be conducting online searches on any shortlisted candidates. - Information pertaining to the requirements of the Asylum, Immigration and Nationality Act 2006 ie Right to Work in the UK (Appendix E) - For more senior posts, schools may wish to include information on the staffing and management structures of the school